dsi-clinic/the-clinic/admin/schedule.md

 ```

 ### Week 8
+- Remind students of upcoming deadlines and technical evaluation
+- Remind TAs/Mentors of their responsibilities for final deliverables

 Monday message:
 ```
 All – Part of the grade of the clinic is a technical assessment of your code.
 You can find more information in the links below, including a grading rubric.